google/protocall/README.md

 Protocall adopts a number of philosophical principles:

 0) Simplicity, Flexibility, and Experimentation are the primary goals of protocall.
-Performance is a non-goal.
+Performance and security are (for now) non-goals.

 1) Protocall programs are expressed using Google Protocol Buffers.
 Entire programs, statements, identifiers, and types are all represented using a simple